 I started Father’s Day on the Hill: Conversations About Mental Health in 2018 to raise awareness for men’s mental health, particularly the mental health of young men and fathers.
 In my role as a Parliamentarian, I feel it’s important to share my voice to help stamp out the stigma of talking about mental health.

 In Canada, 80 per cent of people who die by suicide are men.
-Although they experience mental illness at roughly the same rate as women, men are less likely to talk about their mental health struggles largely because of societal expectations.
+Although they experience mental illness at roughly the same rate as women, men are less likely to discuss their mental health struggles, largely because of societal expectations.

 For more information, please visit: